 Here are some of the issues:

 - Page and query matches are given scores, and the scoring system is hard-coded into the scoring software, so changes to the formula require that the scoring software be rewritten and recompiled.

 - Any changes to the scoring formula require that the operator of the scoring software be able to access the source code and recompile it.

 - This is a broader level of access to the source code than the source code’s owner might desire, and encouraging frequent modifications to the source code, even minor ones, may allow bugs and errors to be introduced into the code.

-- There are systems can be “trained” and don’t need recompiling to change the formula, but the training process can be slow, and because of that, expensive in terms of machine time.
+- some systems can be “trained” and don’t need recompiling to change the formula, but the training process can be slow, and because of that, expensive in terms of machine time.

-Of course, these are the types of things that a good infrastructure can help resolve.
+Of course, these are the types of things that good infrastructure can help resolve.